-Female WWE star delivers powerful body-positive message with swimsuit selfie
+WWE star Nia Jax on why she loves her butt: 'It's what makes me, me'

+Nia Jax is one of our 2018 TODAY Style Heroes.
+Click here to see the full list!

-WWE star Nia Jax showed her vulnerable side on Thursday by posting a photo of herself wearing only a bathing suit to Instagram.
+WWE star Nia Jax showed her vulnerable side by posting a photo of herself wearing only a bathing suit to Instagram.

-While many celebrities frequently post selfies of themselves in swimsuits, it was a big step for Jax, who opened up to her 400,000 Instagram followers about her own insecurities, in hopes that her message would help spread her #BodyPositive message.
+While many celebrities frequently post selfies of themselves in swimsuits, it was a big step for Jax, who opened up to her 400,000 Instagram followers about her own insecurities, in hopes that her message would help spread her body positive message.

 “Posting a picture of myself in a bathing suit is VERY hard for me,” Jax wrote in the caption of the photo, which shows her in a black, one-piece swimsuit.
 “I have never been one to show off too much skin, and it’s not just because I’m a larger woman.”

-The 6-foot-tall wrestler, who is known to usually wear a full body suit while wrestling, told her fans that she was inspired to post the revealing selfie after she met up with fans during festivities for WrestleMania 33 last weekend.
+The 6-foot-tall wrestler, who is known to usually wear a full bodysuit while wrestling, told her fans that she was inspired to post the revealing selfie after she met up with fans during festivities for WrestleMania 33.

 “Most, if not all of them, mentioned that my #BodyPositive mindset had helped them to be able to find confidence within themselves, which really touched me and even brought me to tears numerous times,” wrote Jax.